ssfsx17/ffpnp/GMGuide.md

 - **Cthulhu** - Its name is not mentioned for at least 4/5ths of the story.
 The entire city of Boston has to be evacuated in the introduction, before characters have even been created.
 Deep Ones overrun the entire North American continent in the first half of the story.
 A humongous crater is blown through Mount Everest at some point in the second half of the story.
 It ends with the heroes going to Cthulhu's lair underneath the ocean, waking it up, and killing it.
 Yeah, that's right, killing it.

+## Higher Starting Levels

+Character levels 1 through 20 are meant to help both the players and the GM get used to the rules.
+If the players make use of every possible rule that could help them, then the suggested numbers for monsters could be excessively easy at these levels.
+Character "builds" do not become especially unique until experience level 20, either.

+If both the GM and the players are already comfortable with the rules, then the GM can simply start on a higher session number, according to the suggested rewards table.
+To start on experience level 10, use the accumulated rewards of session 6.
+To start on experience level 20, use the accumulated rewards of session 10.

 ## The Day to Day Stuff

 ### Long Rests